-Renaissance's partnership with the Chicago Teachers Union Foundation has included manufacturing training program at Austin Polytechnical High School on the city's west side in 2007.
-In the college and career prep program, students learned real-world skills in all aspects of the sector - from skilled production and engineering management to and company ownership.
+The Renaissance's partnership with the Chicago Teachers Union Foundation has included a manufacturing training program at Austin Polytechnical High School on the city's west side in 2007.
+In the college and career prep program, students learned real-world skills in all aspects of the sector - from skilled production and engineering to management and company ownership.